shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Drathalion looked pensive as she approached the bar and claimed a stool across the bar from Reesu.

-The Arakroca bartender chirped.
+The aarakocra bartender chirped.

-Drathalion chirped back, pointing to some Arakrocan symbols that just appeared on the counter.
+Drathalion chirped back, pointing to some Aarakocran symbols that just appeared on the counter.

 The bartender nodded, and brought Drathalion some berry juice.